 From a spiritized perspective of whether something is of eternal value, all too often the hustle and bustle of life, the so-called “activity” is basically meaningless and give us head- and heartaches rather than clarity of higher purpose, inner peace, and true healing.

-Excerpted from Teachings on Healing From a Spiritual Perspective by Gabriel of Urantia and Niánn Emerson Chase
+Excerpted from Teachings on Healing From a Spiritual Perspective by Van of Urantia and Niánn Emerson Chase

 Meditative Warrior Image by Xiaman